sjgknight/creds-hugo-research-group/content/project/2021-Launch/intro.md

 <div style= "float:right;margin:5px;width:50%;">{{< figure src="covid-data.jpg" caption="Photo by <a href='https://unsplash.com/@claybanks?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText'>Clay Banks</a> on <a href='https://unsplash.com/photos/_Jb1TF3kvsA?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText'>Unsplash</a>" numbered="false" alt="Data visualisation of COVID-19 cases, by Clay Banks on Unsplash" >}}</div>

-The pandemic has highlighted huge variation in how people and civic society think about, and build on evidence and data.
+The pandemic has highlighted huge variation in how people and civil society think about, and build on evidence and data.
 On the one hand, there has been widespread concern regarding denialism, of the seriousness of the pandemic, and around efficacy or safety of treatment and mitigation options.

 On the other side, the mantra “follow the science” has at times failed to acknowledge that “the science” is not a body of fixed knowledge, but a collection of human processes, testing and building theory in an iterative, evolving, and uncertain manner.